craigrmc/alignment/notes.md

     * What happens if they don't want you using "your" second brain?
     * What happens if they continue to charge more for use?
     * Just goes right back to lust for power.
 They should make it open source and run it locally.
+* Using Tesla's FSD Autopilot is difficult.
+General public should not be allowed to use it.
+    * People seem to not understand that FSD can fail.
+You HAVE TO PAY ATTENTION TO THE ROAD.
+    * Should stay in beta until reliability is close to %100.
+People are fucking dumb.
+    * Autopilot works great when there are not any crazy apes on the road.